RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

 * [50 points] rugfit2.cpp is saved, it has your name(s) in a comment at the top, your program is object-oriented according to the instructions above, it compiles and executes properly, and has been submitted with a score of 50/50 to the submit.cs system.

-[-0 to -50 points, at the TA's discretion] The student arrived on time to their lab session, and worked diligently on CS24-related material until dismissed.
+[-0 to -50 points, at the mentor's discretion] The student arrived on time to their lab session, and worked diligently on CS24-related material until dismissed.

-This lab is due by 11:59 pm tonight.

 ## Optional Extra Challenge